broeker/jumpsuit/src/pages/index.md

         more flexible than our current server-based status quo.

-        This website is dedicated to the jumpsuit life, to the brave souls, the learners, the curious, and the test pilots who continue to break barriers on our never-ending journey toward a better web.
+        Nobody on earth has ever set out to build a slow website, or one that is frustrating to use or maintain.
+This website is dedicated to the jumpsuit life, to the learners, the curious, the test pilots, and anybody else with a passion for building a better web.
       heading: ''
 footnotes: >
   \[^1]: Here is the footnote.